-Stevenson and Wolfers (2011) examined trust in institutions, including banks, in the United States and then conducted crosscountry comparisons.
+Stevenson and Wolfers (2011) examined trust in institutions, including banks, in the United States and then conducted cross-country comparisons.
 Using the annual Gallup surveys of Trust in Institutions, General Social Survey (GSS), and Gallup's Trust and Honesty polls, they analyze how much confidence US respondents have in banks, in people running banks and financial institutions, and in bankers' honesty and ethical standards, respectively.
-Meanwhile, the authors used the Gallup World Poll to study trust in financial institutions or banks, based on a question about how confident each respondent is in financial institutions or banks.
-They find that trust in banks and/or trust in financial institutions follows the business cycle.
-Fungácová et al. (2019) conducted a crosscountry study using data from the World Values Survey, which quantifies responses to a direct question about how much confidence a respondent has in banks.
-This survey measures trust in banks on a scale from one to four: 1) a great deal of confidence, 2) quite a lot of confidence, 3) not very much confidence, or 4) none at all.
+Meanwhile, the authors used the Gallup World Poll to state trust in financial institutions or banks, based on a question about how confident each responder 12 in financial institutions or banks.
+They find that trust in banks 12 or trust in financial institutions follows the business cycle.
+Fungácová et al. (2019) conducted a cross-country study using data from the World Values Survey, which quantifies responses to a 12 t question about how much confidence a respondent has in banks.
+This survey measures trust in banks on a scale from 62 to four: 1) a great deal of confidence, 2) quite a lot of confidence, 3) not very much confidence, or 4) none at all.
 They find large cross-country differences in trust in banks and that it is affected by several sociodemographic indicators, such as gender, income, age, education, access to television and internet, as well as religious, political, and economic values.